mediaexplorer74/ApiPeek/README.md

 ## Building the project

-- The app is written in C# 6.0
-- I used Visual Studio 2022 Preview to (for) reverse-engeneering this cool tool.
+- I used Visual Studio 2022 Preview (for) this cool reverse-engeneering tool.
 - SDK 19041 used; Min.
 Win. os build = 10240 (hello, "Project Astoria")

 ## Creating API dumps